Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect.md

 8) [Override the Gateway rate limits with an endpoint-specific policy](#-override-the-gateways-ratelimitpolicy)

 To help with this walk through, you should set a `KUADRANT_ZONE_ROOT_DOMAIN` environment variable to a domain you want to use.
-If it you want to try DNSPolicy, this should also be a domain you have access to the DNS for in AWS Route53 or GCP.
+If you want to try DNSPolicy, this should also be a domain you have access to the DNS for in AWS Route53 or GCP.
 E.g.:

 ```sh
 export KUADRANT_ZONE_ROOT_DOMAIN=my.domain.iown